 - in the public interest (e.g. where a crime, fraud or misdemeanour is committed or suspected and disclosure against the customer's rights to confidentiality is justified).

 - with your consent - your consent may be implied or express and it may also be verbal, written or digitally provided.

 Overseas use and disclosure

 PCFA may transfer personal information to countries outside Australia.
 We will only do this in compliance with all applicable Australian data protection and privacy laws.
-PCFA will take reasonable steps to protect personal information no matter what country it is stored or transferred to.
-PCFA uses service providers in United States of America.
+PCFA will take reasonable steps to protect personal information no matter what country it is transferred or stored.

 From time to time we may use the personal information we collect from you to identify particular PCFA products and services which we believe may be of interest to you, or for the purposes of fundraising.
 We will generally only do this with your consent (where practical) and we will always give you a choice to opt out of receiving such information in future.

 Direct Marketing from PCFA generally takes the form of Direct Mail or Electronic Marketing (email).
 Each of these channels is handled as follows: